 Open the SMAC030 - Roughing process document.
 This machining process already has the Part Operation geometry and parameters defined.

 Select the Roughing icon and select Manufacturing Program.1.
-Stelect Manufacturing Program.1.
+The Tool Assembly Search window appears.
+A tool assembly must be defined in order to create the operation.